ItzBindi/My-Portfolio/README.md

 # Portfolio

 ## Description
-A portfolio displaying all my projects and ways to contact me along with my resume!
+A portfolio using React.js displaying all my projects and ways to contact me along with my resume!

 ## Table of Contents
 - [Installation](#Installation)